-Mechanism ID: 13037 Mechanism Name: The International Union against Tuberculosis and Lung Disease (THE UNION) Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement Prime Partner Name: The International UNION against TB and Lung Disease (TB Care) Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A i .
-GHP-State 800,000
+Mechanism ID: 13037 Mechanism Name: The International Union against Tuberculosis and Lung Disease (THE UNION) Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement Prime Partner Name: The International UNION against TB and Lung Disease (TB Care) Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: TA G2G: No Managing Agency:

+Total Funding: 500,000

-Total Funding: 800,000 Total Mechanism Pipeline: N/A Funding Source Funding Amount
+Funding Source Funding Amount

+GHP-State 500,000

 While improvements have occurred in TB control in selected areas, there are still many challenges in clinical TB and TB/HIV patient management, programmatic issues, and overall collaboration between the HIV and TB units in the MOHCW.
 Tuberculosis is the most common cause of death in Zimbabwe, particularly in age groups with high HIV prevalence (15-49 years).
 To reduce disease burden and mortality from TB/HIV, it is imperative to scale up TB/HIV care, as well as strengthen the overall health system that provides these and other health services.
-The objectives of this USG support are to: (1) scale up decentralization of TB diagnostic and treatment services to primary health care (PHC) clinics in urban areas through activities based on the STOP TB Strategy; (2) expand integration of HIV diagnostic and care services, including antiretroviral treatment (ART), into management of TB suspects, patients and their family members in these settings; (3) expand integration of TB diagnostic and treatment services into management of persons living with HIV (PLHIV) and their family members in these settings; (4) strengthen TB infection control measures in health facilities in urban areas; and (5)strengthen recording and reporting of TB, TB/HIV and HIV care activities.
+The objectives of this USG support are to: (1)scale up decentralization of TB diagnostic and treatment services to primary health care (PHC) clinics in urban areas through activities based on the STOP TB Strategy; (2) expand integration of HIV diagnostic and care services, including antiretroviral treatment (ART), into management of TB suspects, patients and their family members in these settings; (3) expand integration of TB diagnostic and treatment services into management of persons living with HIV (PLHIV) and their family members in these settings; (4) strengthen TB infection control measures in health facilities in urban areas; and (5)strengthen recording and reporting of TB, TB/HIV and HIV care activities.
 These activities will be implemented by The Union and will essentially be a continuation of the scale up activities from COP 11.
 An additional 10 - 15 TB/HIV integrated care sites will be added to the 12 that would have been established in FY 12 with COP 11 funds.

-VEHICLES: Inventory (purchased/leased) under this mechanism = 2; New requests in COP FY 2012 = 0; Total planned/purchased/leased vehicles for the life of this mechanism = 2
+VEHICLES: Inventory (purchased/leased) under this mechanism = 2; New requests in COP FY 2012

+= 0; Total planned/purchased/leased vehicles for the life of this mechanism = 2